wfraser/gpxstat/README.md

 # Units

-All calculations and parameters are in metric, because that's what GPX uses, but output is converted to feet and miles, because I live in the United States and that's what units all my maps are in.
+All calculations and parameters are in metric, because that's what GPX uses, and output is converted to display units based on whether the `--metric` flag was passed or not.
+The default is to show feet and miles, because I live in the United States and that's what units all my maps are in.
-Maybe I'll make this configurable, but for me it is not a priority.